alt-romes/bots/README.md

 # bots

-rename credentialssample.py to credentials.py.
+rename `credentialssample.py` to `credentials.py`.
 Fill in with username and passwords

+run with `python bothub.py`